 In contrast to 4G networks, 5G networks are complex and have a full range of air, terminal, access, backbone, and edge cloud capabilities that require precise control of the network, guaranteeing service bandwidth, delay, and terminal power consumption.
-Rapid user and device growth will only serve the needs of the Internet of Things through infrastructure capacity expansion 5 G operational capabilities and network operators and guaranteeing a differentiated experience for users.
-The optimization quality of the telecom system directly affects the user's experience, traffic monetization
+Rapid user and device growth will only serve the needs of the Internet of Things through infrastructure capacity expansion.
+5G operational capabilities and network management will be key to the sustainable development of operators and guaranteeing a differentiated experience for users.
+The optimization quality of the telecom system directly affects the user's experience, traffic monetization value. and network energy saving.